Keck-DataReductionPipelines/MosfireDRP/manual/docs/example.md

 # Examples of Running the Pipeline

 Here we demonstrate three walkthroughs of how to run the MOSFIRE pipeline.
 We include a longslit reduction, a slitmask reduction, and a long2pos reduction in the H and K bands.
-Example datasets can be downloaded from this link [include link], and includes all three data types.
+Example datasets can be downloaded from this [link](http://www2.keck.hawaii.edu/realpublic/inst/mosfire/example_dataset.zip), and includes all three data types.
 Details of each step in the reduction process can be seen in the manual, so please read the previous sections in the manual to understand the reductions being performed on these data.

 ## Getting Started